nnirror/facet/README.md

 ### Destination and Property

 The "destination" and "property" values can be anything, as long as both values match the ones in the corresponding object in your Max patcher (more on this later).
 They should also be alphanumeric strings and contain no spaces.
-They should also not be identical.

 Example of a valid destination and property: